marczahn/pragmatic-dependency-injection-in-go/README.md

 * [Go-IOC](https://github.com/shelakel/go-ioc)
 * ...

-The downside I see here is that they are working with type assertions.
-And when you have a look at the usage you can see that you save not that many lines of code.

-And: It is like working against the static typing of Go - Of course not completely but I think you know what I mean.
+The upside: It looks all so nice'ish and encapsulated but at the end you harly save lines of code and it is full of type assertion magic.
+It is like working against the static typing of Go - Of course not completely but I think you know what I mean.

 3. Another approach is described here: https://www.youtube.com/watch?v=xlU_IhCBT84